 The government paid the bills and so Rhyl had a good war.
 A couple of bombs fell in Ernest Street area, possibly by accident, otherwise the resort was left unscathed.
-The photo above shows a 1945 ‘victory party’ in Gronant Street - a typical street party at the end of the war.
-It was supplied by Mr Leslie Slee for my book ‘Rhyl In The Second World War’ (2003) which is now out of print.
+The photo above shows a 1945 victory party in Gronant Street - a typical street party at the end of the war.
+It was supplied by Leslie Slee for my book ‘Rhyl In The Second World War’ which is out of print.

 Residents were glad to see an end to the conflict; they were tired of hearing about deaths and casualties, and tired of rationing and having to do without.
 Some of the business people though, may have felt just a little tinge of regret that the war was over.
 No one knew what would happen next.

-TUE 6TH JUL 2010 UPDATE: Liz Espley has sent the following snap of Grange Road & District Victory Party, Monday 20th August 1945, outside The Grange Saloon fish & chips shop.
+TUE 6TH JUL 2010 UPDATE: Liz Espley has sent the following snap of Grange Road & District victory party, Monday 20th August 1945, outside The Grange Saloon fish & chips shop.
 Note the piano on the left.
-Photo by British Camera Craft, 7 Bodfor Street, Rhyl.